ventoy/wimiso/README.md

 # wimiso
-This is a iso template for Ventoy to boot WIM file.
+This is an iso template for Ventoy to boot WIM file.
 The following files are directly from Windows ISO and they are NOT open source.
 * BOOTMGR
 * bcd